richard-to/nd-data-modeling-postgres/README.md

 #### Schema Notes

-- It's possible for latitude/longitude to `NaN` (not to be confused with NULL)
+- It's possible for latitude/longitude to be `NaN` (not to be confused with NULL)
 - Formatting of location column is inconsistent
   - Examples:
       - Hamilton, Ohio